 Those in recovery will, unfortunately, be placed in an at-risk category for years to come, as the brain remembers well the reward and pleasure cycle.
 However, like any other chronic illness, drug addiction can be treated and kept at bay.

-The best chance of recovery is professional addiction treatment which generally consists of a medically-assisted detox, rehabilitation at a treatment facility, followed by an aftercare programme.
+Professional addiction treatment generally consists of a medically-assisted detox, rehabilitation at a treatment facility, followed by an aftercare programme.

 Increasing work by governments and public health bodies is being channelled into preventing drug addiction.
 This work is being done in schools, places of work, colleges, communities, and also the media.
 Experts are of the belief that educating people, especially young people, about the risks and effects of taking drugs is the way to reduce the number of people in recovery today.